-Till the top layer of the soil in the winter and apply some manure along with organic fertilizers before Spring growth.
-Also fertilize the grape vine in the Spring with a balance organic fruit tree fertilizer with a 1-1-1 or a 2-1-1 NPK ratio, such as (5-5-5)or (6-3-3).
+Till the top layer of the soil in the Winter and apply some manure along with organic fertilizers before Spring growth.
+Also fertilize the grape vine in the Spring with a balanced organic fruit tree fertilizer with a 1-1-1 or a 2-1-1 NPK ratio, such as (5-5-5)or (6-3-3).
 Reapply growth formula fertilizer in the Summer.
 Do not fertilize in the Fall as this the time the tree has slowed growth.
 Apply a fertilizer with low nitrogen and high phosphorus and potassium with a 1-2-2 or 1-4-4 NPK ratio like a 4-12-12 NPK analysis.

-The flowers and future fruit of grapevines on new growth are called canes.
+The flowers and future fruit of grape vines on new growth are called canes.
 Flowers initiate on young canes.
 Prune every year to keep this growth healthy and rejuvenated yearly.

 Plant Type: Deciduous